 Half a billion dollars.
 That’s the amount of severance pay that factories supplying clothing to some of the world’s biggest brands are withholding from the workers they’ve let go, according to a new report by a leading labor-rights group.

-For chronically underpaid garment workers with no savings and few unemployment benefits, the legally mandated severance they are owed upon termination is often the only thing that stands between them and certain destitution, the Worker Rights Consortium (WRC) said Tuesday.
+For chronically underpaid garment workers with no savings and few social protections, the legally mandated severance they are owed when they’re laid off is typically the only thing that staves off certain destitution, the Worker Rights Consortium (WRC) said Tuesday.
 Yet tens of thousands of out-of-work garment workers, the organization said, are being denied some or all of this vital sum, in violation of both the law and the ethical obligations of the brands for which they sewed.

 “In this pandemic, unemployed workers desperately need a safety net.
 Garment workers’ safety net is their legally mandated severance,” Scott Nova, executive director of the WRC, said in a statement.
 “When brands stand by while suppliers steal that money, the consequences for workers and their families are devastating.”

 The WRC said it identified 31 export-oriented garment factories in nine countries, including Bangladesh, Cambodia, El Salvador, Jordan and Indonesia, where it found “definitive evidence” that 37,637 workers were shortchanged an estimated $39.8 million in legally mandated compensation, which breaks down to an average of more than $1,000 per person.

 These cases represent only the “tip of the iceberg,” the organization said.
 The WRC said it has flagged an additional 210 export apparel factories, across 18 countries, where initial evidence suggests that 160,000 workers have been deprived of an estimated $171.5 million in legally mandated severance.